March 3rd 2017 – By: William Larsen – Civilians News – “News For All Views”

 Historical Significance And Potential Solutions

-The real issue then becomes education.
-Particularly in the wake of the Cold War…… baby boomers must now face the HARSHEST of criticisms……
+The real issue then becomes education,,,,, an my opinion, particularly in the wake of the Cold War…… the baby boomers should now face the harshest of historical criticisms……

-Regardless, today my intentions are simply to point out the problem, in order to craft solutions for the leaders of tomorrow…….
+Regardless, today my intention’s are simply to craft solutions for the leadership of tomorrow…….

-This is because in many ways ignoring these issues and glossing over these facts, is the main throttle that caused this economic dilemma in the first place.
+This is because in many ways ignoring these issues and glossing over these facts, is the main throttle that’s causing this economic dilemma in the first place.

 This conundrum raises a handful of sub issues, which must be confronted head on, in order to propel national growth and development.

-It is of my belief that contrary to popular opinion in the US today, housing reform could (and should) take place in America.
-I also believe this could be done preserving social and economic mobility, through land and material wealth.
+It is of my belief that contrary to popular opinion in the US today, housing reform could (and should) take place in America now.
+I also believe this could be done while preserving social and economic mobility, through land and material wealth.

-Not to wean the population onto government aid, it is of my opinion that barrack style housing, or group housing, is of the utmost importance in America today.
+Not to wean the population onto government aid, but it is my opinion that barrack style housing, or group housing, should be used to keep homeless people inside at night.

 PS: Or the billionaire class could just invest in more small business’……